siraben/zkeme80/docs/forth-compression.md

    choosing the page layout and `.8xu` page manifest.
 4. Keep an uncompressed developer-build path for parser diagnostics.

-Comment stripping or whitespace normalization could save more, but each is a semantic change and intentionally outside this byte-exact format version.
+Comment stripping or whitespace normalization could save more, but each would change the source byte stream and remains outside this format version.

-The implemented alternative that avoids parsing or decompressing source on-device is the versioned [precompiled bootstrap image](precompiled-bootstrap.md).
-It packages the post-bootstrap RAM dictionary on flash page 6 while keeping this compressed-source work useful for future smaller distribution images and the plain text path as a compatibility and diagnostics fallback.
+The [precompiled bootstrap image](precompiled-bootstrap.md) avoids parsing or decompressing source on the calculator.
+It packages the post-bootstrap RAM dictionary on Flash page `06`; compressed source remains an option for smaller distribution images, while plain text remains the diagnostic fallback.